svaksha/aksh/Agrey/2015-05-26-jsoc-svaksha-tomography.md

 + Other algebraic computing users.

 ## Informal Description
-+ A new package that implements the dual Radon transform algorithm in Julia.
++ A new package that implements the Radon transform algorithm in Julia.

 ## Formal Description
-+ The Radon transform in two dimensions (2D) is a tomography method with applications in medical CT/CAT imaging systems, radiology, and other sciences for imaging by cross-sectional scans sections from the projection data through sine waves.
++ The Radon transform in two dimensions (2D) is a tomography method with applications in medical CT/CAT imaging systems, radiology, and other sciences for imaging by cross-sectional scans sections from the projection data through sine waves (sinograms).
 Correcting the noise corruption in projection data by using mathematical /geometry techniques will aid in image reconstruction.
 + TomoPy will be the glue interface layer, and the plan is to replace the C engine underneath with the Julia library for Radon transforms.
 + The Julia Base code library will not be modified.